-Man shot in Bangor supermarket car park - BBC News
+Car park murder victim shot in front of son

 He said he was told four to six shots were fired.

+"The whole shop was evacuated right into the middle of the scene, instead of keeping us inside.

+"There were three or four people treating him.
+Everybody saw it, there were kids, wee kids, aged about four, five and six.
+The place was packed."

-Secretary of State James Brokenshire tweeted: "Deeply disturbed by news of the shooting in the Sainsbury's car park in Bangor.
+Northern Ireland Secretary James Brokenshire tweeted: "Deeply disturbed by news of the shooting in the Sainsbury's car park in Bangor.
 Brutal act of violence that has no place in Northern Ireland."

-BBC NI's Richard Morgan, who is at the scene, said a wide cordon was in place, blocking access to the car park and the police helicopter is overhead.